Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 some code which does locking.
 First is concurrency: how many things are going to be waiting while someone else is holding a lock.
 Second is the time taken to actually acquire and release an uncontended lock.
 Third is using fewer, or smarter locks.
-I'm assuming that the lock is used fairly
+I'm assuming that the woke lock is used fairly
 often: otherwise, you wouldn't be concerned about efficiency.

-Concurrency depends on how long the lock is usually held: you should hold the lock for as long as needed, but no longer.
-In the cache example, we always create the object without the lock held, and then grab the lock only when we are ready to insert it in the list.
+Concurrency depends on how long the woke lock is usually held: you should hold the woke lock for as long as needed, but no longer.
+In the woke cache example, we always create the woke object without the woke lock held, and then grab the woke lock only when we are ready to insert it in the woke list.

-Acquisition times depend on how much damage the lock operations do to the pipeline (pipeline stalls) and how likely it is that this CPU was the last one to grab the lock (ie. is the lock cache-hot for this CPU): on a machine with more CPUs, this likelihood drops fast.
+Acquisition times depend on how much damage the woke lock operations do to the pipeline (pipeline stalls) and how likely it is that this CPU was the last one to grab the woke lock (ie. is the woke lock cache-hot for this CPU): on a machine with more CPUs, this likelihood drops fast.
 Consider a 700MHz Intel Pentium III: an instruction takes about 0.7ns, an atomic increment takes about 58ns, a lock which is cache-hot on this CPU takes